-The event that triggers Authentication and Authorization in step 1 or in step 3 between the Trusted Non-3GPP IP Access and the EAP Server cfr.TS 23.402 [5].
+The event that triggers Authentication and Authorization in step 1 between the Trusted Non-3GPP IP Access and the EAP Server, depends on the specific access technology cfr.TS 23.402 [5].

-1) The Non-3GPP access specific authentication procedure based on EAP-AKA is performed as specified in clause 6.2.
+- 1) The Non-3GPP access specific authentication procedure based on EAP-AKA' is performed as specified in clause 6.2.
 Depending on the type of non-3GPP access system, the PDN GW address (HA address) may be determined at this point.
 The details of this procedure and IPMM protocol selection procedure are specified in TS 23.402 [5].
-If the network selects mobility management protocol as MIPv4 FACoA for the UE, then the UE and the EPC derive the keys required for MIPv4 bootstrapping.

-The key EMSK that result from the EAP-AKA authentication procedure is used to derive MIPv4 bootstrapping keys.
+If the network selects mobility management protocol as MIPv4 FACoA for the UE, then the UE and the EPC derive the keys required for MIPv4 bootstrapping. - The key EMSK that result from the EAP-AKA' authentication procedure is used to derive MIPv4 bootstrapping keys.
 Section 9.2.1.2.2 shows the derivation of MIPv4 bootstrapping keys in the UE and in the 3GPP AAA server and the key distribution from the 3GPP AAA server to the mobility agents.
-The trusted non-3GPP network receives a set of mobility keys and other keys in the Access-Accept message as a result of successful authentication.

-- 2) The UE sends a Registration Request (RRQ) message to the FA as specified in TS 23.402 [5].
-The UE includes the MN-HA Authentication Extension (AE) and optionally the MN-FA Authentication Extension (AE) as specified in RFC 3344 [17]. - 3) In some non-3GPP access networks, the RRQ triggers the access authentication procedure TS 23.402 [5].
-The Non-3GPP access specific authentication procedure based on EAP-AKA is performed, if an authentication procedure is not preformed in step 1.
+The trusted non-3GPP network receives a set of mobility keys and other keys in the Access-Accept message as a result of successful authentication. - 2) The UE sends a Registration Request (RRQ) message to the FA as specified in TS 23.402 [5].
+The UE includes the MN-HA Authentication Extension (AE) and optionally the MN-FA Authentication Extension (AE) as specified in RFC 3344 [17]. - 3) The FA processes the message according to RFC 3344 [17] and validates the MN-FA Authentication extension if present.

-Editor's Note: MIPv4 key derivation and distribution for this scenario is FFS.

-- 4) The FA processes the message according to RFC 3344 [17] and validates the MN-FA Authentication extension if present.
 The FA then forwards the RRQ message to the PDN GW.
-The RRQ message shall be protected between the FA and the PDN GW according to TS 33.210 [6]. - 5) The selected PDN GW obtains Authentication and Authorization information from the AAA/HSS. - 6) The PDN GW validates the MN-HA authentication extension.
+The RRQ message shall be protected between the FA and the PDN GW according to TS 33.210 [6]. - 4) The selected PDN GW obtains Authentication and Authorization information from the AAA/HSS.

+- 5) The PDN GW validates the MN-HA authentication extension.
 After successful authentication extension validation, the PDN GW sends a Registration Reply (RRP) to the UE through the FA.
-The RRP message shall be protected between the PDN GW and the FA according to TS 33.210 [6]. - 7) The FA processes the RRP according to RFC 3344 [17].
+The RRP message shall be protected between the PDN GW and the FA according to TS 33.210 [6]. - 6) The FA processes the RRP according to RFC 3344 [17].
 The FA then forwards the RRP message to the UE.
-The FA includes the MN-FA authentication extension, if the FA received MN-FA authentication extension in the RRQ message. - 8) The UE validates the MN-HA authentication extension and MN-FA authentication extension, if present.
+The FA includes the MN-FA authentication extension, if the FA received MN-FA authentication extension in the RRQ message. - 7) The UE validates the MN-HA authentication extension and MN-FA authentication extension, if present.